How to Stop Workplace Gossip

 Workplace gossip can stop team performance in its tracks.
 Use these tips to be the best leader you can, and role model for others how to avoid the gossip trap

 Workplace gossip is too common, and is devastating to entire companies.
-Within the 2% of companies who make it to high-performance status, gossip is non-existent.
+Within the 2% of companies who make it to high-performance status, harmful gossip is non-existent.
 It's not tolerated, because they are too engaged in working on things that matter.
 Because their focus is on driving people up, not driving each other down.

 Maybe even worse, if you are a gossip or let gossip flourish in your team it will damage your career as well.